GWR01

 The Waters of God flow down from the heavenly "Throne of God."

-They flow forth to flood our innermost being.
+They flow forth to flood and nurture our innermost being.

 These waters are not a pond or a puddle.